 Negligent defendants have a responsibility to provide fair compensation for the full extent of your losses.

 A Michigan poisoning lawyer from Buckfire & Buckfire, P.C. may be able to help you to hold the at-fault parties accountable for their actions.
 Experienced attorneys could investigate the cause of your illness and demand appropriate payments for your injuries.

 Toxic Substances and their Effects on the Human Body

 There are thousands of toxic substances that can have a negative impact on human health.
 Some chemicals are inherently dangerous and can cause severe complications with even brief exposure.
 Others are safe in small quantities but become dangerous in higher doses.

-Some common poisons include pesticides and herbicides.
+Some common poisons include pesticides and herbicides, such as Roundup.
 Companies and private citizens use these products to keep their gardens free of pests and kill weeds.
-However, recent studies indicate that many of these substances can cause cancer.
+However, recent studies indicate that many of these substances can cause cancer, such as Mesothelioma.
 Worse, these chemicals may leech into the groundwater, affecting everyone in a substantial area.

 Nearly every Michigan family owns bleach, glass cleaner, or solvents, but these chemicals can be deadly if ingested.
 Even brief exposure can sometimes cause chemical burns or respiratory problems.

 The list of potential complications from poisoning is nearly endless, and specific symptoms depend on the nature of the substance itself and the length of exposure.
 A Michigan poisoning attorney could help plaintiffs identify the full effect of poisoning on their lives and gather medical evidence to demonstrate the defendant’s negligence.

 Poisoning as a Cause of Action in Civil Court